Experience the one-stop Elite advantage

 - Intentionally but systematically produce test item failures for the purpose of rapidly identifying mechanical, electrical, design and functional weak points.

-- Analyze design weaknesses so they can be corrected and the product design optimized.
+- Analyze design weaknesses so they can be corrected and the product design optimized for reliability.

 The purpose of HASS testing is to overstress the product to identify marginal or defective products before shipment.
 HASS test levels are identified during HALT and are established to compress test time without damaging the product or reducing its life.